 If you believe you’ve explored all of Virginia’s hidden treasures, this mountain hamlet in Bath County will prove otherwise.
-With barely over a hundred residents, this tiny village is bursting with charm, history, and geothermal wonders that rival towns ten times its size.
+With barely over a hundred residents, Warm Springs is bursting with charm, history, and geothermal wonders that rival towns ten times its size.

 You can soak in mineral-rich waters once cherished by Native Americans long before colonial settlers arrived, then indulge in a slice of dessert so perfect it will forever change how you judge pies.
 From scenic trails and historic architecture to soothing springs and mouthwatering treats, this unassuming corner of Virginia is a hidden escape waiting to be discovered.

-Let’s dive into ten reasons why this mountain retreat deserves a top spot on your travel list.
+Let’s dive into the reasons why this mountain retreat deserves a top spot on your travel list.

 The Historic Warm Springs Pools